compsoc-edinburgh/website/_posts/2018-12-01-local-hack-day.md

 Despite the imminent exams breathing down their necks, over 20 passionate hackers dedicated their day to come into AT and create something exciting and new.

-The team **“It’s Easy!”** tackled the website redesign challenge, adding a little twist – Using the provided Azure credits, they implemented facial recognition for members of their concept site!
+The team **“It’s Easy!”** tackled the website redesign challenge, adding a little twist – using the provided Azure credits, they implemented facial recognition for members of their concept site!
 They make it look so… well, easy!

 <img src="https://compsoc-edinburgh.github.io/uploads/2018-12-01-LHD/itsEasyTeam.jpg" alt="Team It's Easy" class="img-fluid">